Maritime Labour Convention (MLC)

 Approval accommodation plan is required

+When building or modifying the accommodation the accommodation plan must be approved.
 The approval must be granted before the start of the building or modification of the accommodation.

 Annex with the DMLC - part I